DanielHCheung/DanielHCheung/README.md

 ## Daniel Cheung, MS in Data Science

-A statistics guy with knowledge in some CS is using technology to power everything.
+A statistics guy with exposure in CS is using technology to power everything.

 ![LeetCode Stats](https://leetcard.jacoblin.cool/DanielHCheung?theme=nord&font=Esteban&ext=heatmap)
 <!--